ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 This design adopts the same requirement and **assume that each pair of validators’ UNL has an overlap of more than 90% (assumption 1)**.

 ## 3. Full Nodes
-A full node in xClient ecosystem is the node that has a complete copy of the blockchain, including the entire transaction history and the current state.
+A full node in xClient ecosystem is the node that has a complete copy of transaction history and the current state, either for the whole XRPL ledgers or some most recent ledgers.
 Anyone can join the XRPL network and act as a full node to provide services for others.
-We propose three main functionalities of a full node:
+We propose two main basic functionalities of a full node:

 1. Storing the whole XRPL transaction history and keeping the current ledger state up to date.
 We refer the node with full ledger history since the genesis ledger as the archive node, and the node with partial history (e.g., most recent 1024 ledgers) as the regular full node.